jwaldrip/autotask-mcp/README.md

 - Update documentation for API changes
 - Add tests for new features

+## Publishing

+For maintainers: See [PUBLISHING.md](PUBLISHING.md) for detailed instructions on publishing new versions to npm.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.